TIMELINE OF THE REALM

 Sidi, Madzi and Sh'ne fight against The Horror.
 They succeed.
 The Horror, known as Grâsh, was defeated when the dwarves of old slammed it into the sky along with a chunk of the sacred mountain of their birth.
 Goghama flew into the sky after it and has been chasing Grâsh ever since.
 This was the beginning of sun and moon.
 According to dwarven lore, this is also the formal beginning of time and of mortality.
 The beings of the Three Courts only began to suffer the effects of age after the defeat of the First Great Horror, and mostly affected by age were the dwarves.

 Later in 4777, during the Moon of Cracking Wood, there is a cosmic event of unusual violence.
 Stars are seen burning down to all four corners of the world from moon in it's ever-retreat from Goghama!

 The Sidi and Madzi take residence on Shehelemet and help create a magnificent city.
 The civilization of Shehelemet begins.
 The word refers to both the mountain and the great city.

 Humans, or Hidzi, The Third Mystery, have not yet arrived.

 The civilization of the Courts of Grace in Shehelemet is flourishing.

 By 4000 B.E. the Elves have come to live in four different courts.
-These courts will eventually come to be known as The High Court, The Deep Court, The Forest Court and The Sea Court.
+These courts will eventually come to be known as The High Court (high as in high mountains), The Spirit Court (later the Deep Court), The Forest Court and The Sea Court.
 They live in relative harmony.